-This series of sessions will begin March 29, and teach participants how to establish and manage an undergraduate teaching assistant program to support the needs of their course or program.
+This series of sessions began on March 29, 2021, and taught participants how to establish and manage an undergraduate teaching assistant program to support the needs of their course or program.

 Presented in January 2021, this workshop began by presenting data collected from the students that visited CAST this fall to help faculty and staff better understand the challenges that students were facing.
 The instructional designers then offered practical solutions for faculty to help better mitigate those challenges.

 Students are reporting that one of their biggest challenges this semester is dealing with the cognitive load required just to navigate their widely varying courses.
 While individual instructors can’t do much about all of this variation, they can work hard to ensure their own courses are as intuitive and easy to navigate as possible.

 Learn about the Sheldon Museum of Art and how you can incorporate art and/or the museum to further your teaching goals.
 Sheldon staff will discuss the museum’s collection, exhibitions, and other resources, as well as ways we have collaborated with faculty to design learning experiences tailored to their curricular needs.

 This workshop focuses on the attributes, logistics, and effective use of formative student surveys.
 Participants will learn how to create effective and useful surveys in Canvas and will be given time to work on building their own formative surveys while receiving help from instructional designers.

 We will discuss different approaches that can be taken using technology presently available at UNL, including exam randomization techniques, dividing exams into smaller pieces and synchronizing their delivery, and implementing lock-down browsers.